 This building is the oldest standing church in the Holy Land.
 Originally built by Constantine’s mother in the 4th century, Emperor Justinian rebuilt the current structure in the 530s.
 It was apparently spared destruction from the Persians in 614 because the invaders saw the depictions of the Magi on the walls.
 Local Muslim-Christian friendship is believed to be why the church was not destroyed during al-Hakim’s rule in 1009.

 Underneath the present floor are beautiful mosaics of the earlier church.
 The church built at the direction of Constantine’s mother was octagonal in shape, typical of Byzantine memorial churches.
 Before the Roman empire converted to Christianity, the area was a sacred grove of Thammuz.

 Early tradition places the birth of Jesus in a cave.
 Scripture doesn’t mention the existence of a cave, and skeptics note that many biblical events were commemorated in caves (more convenient for pilgrims to be sheltered from sun and rain?).
 But it is also true that many houses in the area are built in front of caves.
 A cave could serve a household well by providing shelter for the animals or a place of storage.

 Place of Birth

-According to tradition, Mary gave birth to Jesus at the place of where the star is located on the floor.
+According to tradition, Mary gave birth to Jesus at the place where the star is located on the floor.
 The tradition that the birth was in a cave is one of the oldest Christian traditions.
 Justin Martyr mentions it in the mid-2nd century, as does the Protoevangelium of James (also 2nd century).
-Origen notes that the cave of Jesus’ birth was pointed out in his day and no doubt this was the same place where the Byzantine church was erected.
+Origen notes that the cave of Jesus’s birth was pointed out in his day and no doubt this was the same place where the Byzantine church was erected.

 Download all of our Judah and the Dead Sea photos!